All Episodes

 I think one is more moral than the other.

-But when he got to the point of discussing the solution to all this, he said, ultimately we may find that between these two points, there may not be a middle ground.
+But when he got to the point of discussing the solution to all this, he said, ultimately, we may find that between these two points, there may not be a middle ground.

 And in fact, as a nation and as a people, we must decide what we want the role of government to be in America moving forward.

-That there may not be any way to compromise, that we're going to have to choose one or the other.
+That we're going to have to choose one or the other.

 And he's dead on right.

-That's why this silly notion of compromise, Obama and the Democrats demanding compromise, all that means is that we give up our core beliefs and the differences are too striking.
+That's why this silly notion of compromise, Obama and the Democrats demanding compromise, all that means is, is that we give up our core beliefs and the differences are too striking.

 How do you compromise with something that's wrong?